MAIN COURSES

 Directions

-• Once oven is preheated, carefully remove the pan and place cauliflower onto it.
-Place pan back into oven.
-Cook cauliflower steaks for 14-16 minutes total, flipping once.
-VERY IMPORTANT STEP: 4 minutes into cook time on each side, carefully crack open oven door just long enough to release any steam that has built up in oven.
+• CAULIFLOWER STEAK OVEN METHOD: Place a sheet pan on the MIDDLE oven rack and preheat oven to 500°(F).
+Once the oven is preheated, carefully remove the pan and place the cauliflower steaks onto it.
+Place the pan back into oven.
+Cook the cauliflower steaks for 14-16 minutes total, flipping once.
+VERY IMPORTANT STEP: 4 minutes into cook time on each side, carefully crack open the oven door just long enough to release any steam that has built up in oven.
 This ensures that cauliflower steaks cook primarily via searing instead of steaming.

 • Make Zhoug: In a food processor, process garlic, jalapeño and vinegar until the mixture is coarsely chopped.
 Add the cilantro, parsley, spices, oil, salt and pepper to the work bowl and blend until the mixture is homogenized, but still a little chunky.
 (You can store leftovers in the refrigerator for 3-4 days.)